 Founders and solo builders shipping with AI coding agents.
 You're using Cursor or Claude Code but you're manually managing what gets built and when.
 That's coordination overhead you shouldn't be carrying.
 Tekk handles it.

 Small engineering teams (1–10 people) without a dedicated architect.
 You're touching domains — auth, payments, AI pipelines — where you don't have deep expertise.
 Tekk's planning agent surfaces the right questions and architecture options before you write a line of code.
+Combining ai project planning with orchestration means the plan and the dispatch happen in the same session.

 Developers who are tired of rework.
 The third time you rebuild the same feature because the spec was vague is the last time.
 Tekk generates specs that your agents can actually execute against, grounded in your actual codebase.